-- A first version of this text I wrote for professional advice of a TV documentary in the mid-nineties.
-At that time, a book by Frances Wood (Did Marco Polo Go to China?, London 1995) was successful, in which the author claimed that Marco Polo had never been in China.
-The documentation joined that view.
-Unfortunately my advice could not prevent that. ↩
+- I wrote a first version of this text as a consultant to a TV documentary in the mid-1990s.
+At that time, a book by Frances Wood (Did Marco Polo Go to China?, London, 1995) was popular, in which the author claimed that Marco Polo had never been to China.
+The documentary shared that view.
+Unfortunately, my advice could not prevent that. ↩

 - The Travels of Marco Polo, a Venetian.
 Translated from the Italian, with Notes by W. Marsden, London 1818 (ed.
 J. Masefield, London 1908) 2, 77 :319. ↩